Publications

 Work in Progress

-Resilience Investment and Aggregate Adaptation to Natural Disasters
+Resilience Investment and Aggregate Adaptation to Disaster Shocks

-Climate Change and Debt Sustainability Analytics: Lessons from the IMF from Colombia and Peru (with Kevin P. Gallagher and Franco Maldonado)
+Stress-Testing IMF Debt Sustainability Models: Integrating Climate Risks into the Debt Dynamics Tool for Colombia and Peru (with Kevin P. Gallagher and Franco Maldonado)

 Abstract: The International Monetary Fund (IMF) has recently moved to expand its mandate to the macro-critical aspects of climate change and climate change policy across its surveillance, advice, and financing activities.
 In terms of surveillance, one of the most important roles the IMF will need to play is to ensure that member states are able to respond to climate shocks and mobilize the necessary resources to transform their economies toward low carbon and resilient growth paths in a fiscally sound and financially stable manner.
 A key tool to address this is the IMF’s Debt Sustainability Analysis (DSA), and the related Debt Dynamics Tool (DDT).
 In this paper, we adjust the IMF's DDT methodology to integrate climate risks and climate transition resources needs in an application to Colombia and Peru.
 Our examination reveals that climate-related risks may significantly impact a nation’s public debt trajectory, leading to substantial escalation and even raising the likelihood of severe stress events.
 Crucially, our analysis underscores the necessity for new methodological approaches and data collection mechanisms at the Fund to formally incorporate climate change considerations into the DSA and/or the DDT.
 By doing so, the IMF would be empowered to provide more precise advice and engage in more fruitful conversations with its member nations.